darkmatter-lang/darkmatter/README.md

 This is the Darkmatter compiler project, its goal is to output LLVM-IR assembly which then is assembled into a native platform/architecture-specific binary (executable/library) or output JVM byte-code.

-**NOTE: This is a volunteer effort project.
+**NOTE: This is a volunteer-effort project.
 This means we work on this project when we have time.
 Large portions of the project may currently be missing or broken for the time-being until more progress is made!**

 <!-- omit in toc -->
 ### [ [Homepage](https://darkmatter.anthonyw.me) / [RFCs](https://github.com/darkmatter-lang/rfcs) ]